-- Always draw drinking and cooking water from COLD water tap -- lead dissolves more quickly in hot water.
+- Always draw drinking and cooking water from cold water tap — lead dissolves more quickly in hot water.

-- Never make baby formula or other drinks or food for children from the HOT water tap.
+- Never make baby formula or other drinks or food for children from the hot water tap.
 Start with water taken from the cold water faucet (after flushing) and warm it if necessary.

 - If you are making plumbing changes, be sure to select low-lead or no-lead fixtures.
 As of January 2014, a new federal law is in effect, reducing the amount of lead in plumbing fixtures from 8 percent to 0.25 percent.
 Manufacturers are already offering faucets that meet the new standard.

-Have your home drinking water tested
+Test your home drinking water

-To have your home tested, contact a certified lab near your area.
-The Washington State Department of Ecology is responsible for certifying labs in Washington.
-The Department of Ecology website lists labs certified to test drinking water.
+To have your home water tested for lead, contact a certified lab near your area.
+The Washington State Department of Ecology is responsible for certifying labs in Washington and maintains a database where you can find labs certified to test drinking water.
 Analysis costs range from $25 to $50.
 Please contact the laboratories directly for sample collection procedures and prices.

-Lead and copper rule compliance
+Lead and Copper Rule compliance

-SPU began sampling and analysis to meet the USEPA Lead and Copper Rule in 1992.
+SPU began sampling and analysis to meet the EPA Lead and Copper Rule in 1992.
 The Lead and Copper Rule sets action levels of 15 ug/L (0.015 mg/L) for lead and 1300 ug/L (1.3 mg/L) for copper.
 A utility must make treatment changes or meet other requirements if the action level for either lead or copper is exceeded in more than 10% of the residential samples.

-Seattle Public Utilities has put a tremendous amount of effort into reducing lead and copper levels from home plumbing materials.
+We have put a tremendous amount of effort into reducing lead and copper levels from home plumbing materials.
 North-end reservoirs have been covered and gas chlorination has been converted to hypochlorination for distribution system reservoirs.
 The Tolt Treatment Facility was brought online in 2001 and includes ozonation, coagulation, flocculation, direct filtration, fluoridation, pH control, alkalinity adjustment, and chlorine disinfection.

 These improvements have resulted in substantially lower lead levels in home tap samples.
-Seattle now qualifies for reduced monitoring for lead and copper (50 homes once every three years).
+Seattle now qualifies for reduced monitoring for lead and copper (50 homes once every 3 years).
 The most recent round of samples showed no results with lead or copper above the action levels.
 Seattle has met all requirements of the lead and copper rule since 2003.